graphadvantage/neo4j-binary-cosine-similarity/README.md

 d = i̅ • j̅ (i and j absent: 0,0) - all the other data points not included in (i,j)

-Choi et al provide about 70 measures of similarity and distance, to showcase a few:
+Choi et al, 2010 provide about 70 measures of similarity and distance, to showcase a few:

 > Cosine Similarity: a/SQRT((a+b)\*(a+c)) = 3/SQRT((3 + 2)\*(3 + 1)) = 0.67